DBCG/crmi-ig/input/pages/artifact-repository-service.md

 For each type of artifact supported, an AuthoringMeasureRepository:

 1. **SHALL** support _submit_ using either the `create` or `update` interaction
-    1. The artifact must conform to at least the appropriate shareable profile
+    1. The artifact **SHALL** conform to at least the appropriate shareable profile
 2. **SHALL** support _revise_ using the `update` interaction
-    2. The artifact must conform to at least the appropriate shareable profile
+    2. The artifact **SHALL** conform to at least the appropriate shareable profile
-3. **SHOULD** support _withdraw_ using the `delete` interaction
+3. **SHOULD** support _withdraw_ using the `delete` interaction, to withdraw an artifact and all its children
-    2. The artifact must be unreleased
+    2. The artifact **SHALL** be unreleased
+    2. The server **SHOULD** responsd with a trasaction-response bundle which contains the contents of all deleted resources
 4. **SHOULD** support _review_ using the [$review](OperationDefinition-crmi-review.html) operation
     1. **SHOULD** support id parameter
     1. **SHOULD** support reviewDate parameter